GMRI-SEL/Lab-Management/Andrew-Allyn/Weekly-Meetings.md

 #### Who helped you this week?

 This week I got help from Alex and the quant group during a productive meeting thinking through work flows, and especially, working with GitHub and Box.
+I also got help from Lindsay with some plot titles and text wrapping.

 #### What did you achieve?